MagicAces/url-shortening/README.md

 ### What I learned

-I used Express on node for a bit of backend I also reinforced my Flexbox and Gridbox skills.
+I used Express on Nodejs blended with EJS for a bit of backend.
 It was also an opportunity to learn Async and Await, as well as, using the Clipboard API.

 ## Author